European shares fall as ECB stands pat, banks drop

 MILAN, April 27 European shares fell from 20-month highs on Thursday as weaker banks weighed, with the broader market little moved by a widely expected European Central Bank decision to stand pat on policy.

 The pan-European STOXX 600 index fell 0.2 percent, after hitting a 20-month high in the previous session.
-France's CAC fell 0.3 percent, off Wednesday's nine-year high.
+France's CAC 40 also fell 0.2 percent, off Wednesday's nine-year high.

 The ECB kept its ultra-easy policy stance in place as inflation continues to undershoot its target but explicitly acknowledged the vigour of the euro zone economy, now on its best run since the global financial crisis.